 It Doesn’t Work!

 I have ordered replacement irons before (I’m very rough with my soldering station) just to find out that they don’t work.
-You get the dreaded S-E or H-E message on the display and obviously something is wrong.
+You get the dreaded S-E or H-E message on display and, obviously, something is wrong.
 What do you do now?
 Read on to find out.

 How to Make It Work

-Usually the soldering iron has the wrong pins soldered in the connector.
-The eBay listing says that it works with Atten 8502D, but obviously it doesn’t.
+Usually, the soldering iron has the wrong pins soldered to the connector.
+The eBay listing says that it works with Atten 8502D, but apparently, it doesn’t.
 So time for some testing.

 Unscrew the tip of the soldering iron so you can pull out the small PCB inside the handle.
-The heating element has two coloured wires and two white ones.
+The heating element has two colored wires and two white ones.

-The white cables are for heating and the coloured ones are the temperature sensor.
-Use the continuity tester on you multimeter and check that the white cables are attached to the leads that goes to pin 5 & 6.
+The white cables are for heating, and the colored ones are the temperature sensor.
+Use the continuity tester on your multimeter and check that the white wires are attached to the leads that go to pin 5 & 6.
 The polarity doesn’t matter because it’s AC.

-Then use the ohm setting on your multimeter between the two coloured wires.
+Then use the ohm setting on your multimeter between the two colored wires.
 The resistance should go up when you hold your hands on the heating element and settle down again when blowing on the element.
-If it does, you know that you have a working heat sensor in the heating element.
+If it does, you know that you have a working heat sensor on the heating element.

 Atten 8502D Pinout

-So here is the pinouts of the Atten 8502D Soldering Station.
+So here are the pinouts of the Atten 8502D Soldering Station.